tamiragun/Doc2Blog/README.md

 * Set how far in advance you want to be reminded of your deadline, and how often you want those reminders to recur.
 * Upon submit, your blog post deadline will appear in the table.
 * To upload the corresponding post, click "upload draft".
-* Once your draft is uploaded and published, you can click "mark published" next to the corresponing post, which removes that deadline from the table.
+* Once your draft is uploaded and published, you can click "mark published" next to the corresponding post, which removes that deadline from the table.
 * Closer to the date, reminders will start popping up at the top of the page.
-Simply acknowledge them and they will vanish.
+Simply acknowledge them, and they will vanish.
 * If you have set reminders to recur, they will only pop up again at the indicated interval, and if you have acknowledged the previous reminder.
 * If your post is already behind on the due date, it will show up as red in the table.